2021 2020 2019 2018 2017 2016 2015 2014 2013 2012 2011 2010 2009 2008

 more …

-A talk by Tim Clark on potters in Staffordshire during early 19th century, who began to produce ceramic figures that chronicled all the important characters and events of the day.
+A talk by Tim Clark on the potters in Staffordshire who during the early 19th century began to produce ceramic figures that chronicled the important characters and events of the day.

 Venue: